orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 	- Function as direction on "an unknown (optionally of some type/structure)"
 	- Function as initial instantiated from some vertex
 	- Functions as unrealized directions on any point
+	- Composed functions in single step would be?
 	- Intermediate results pending change
 		- descriptions, definitions, lazy functions, unresolved pointers, non-committal ignorance, awaiting function execution, questions, ..., conjectures.
 Or: We can point to things to which we don't yet have any (or a definitive) answer.